toinsson/pyrealsense/docs/readme.rst

 a context with ``with pyrs.Service():``.

 Different devices can be created from the ``Device`` factory.
-They are created as their own class defined by device id, name, serial, firmware, as well as streams passed and camera presets.
+They are created as their own class defined by device id, name, serial, firmware as well as enabled streams and camera presets.
 The default behaviour create a device with ``id = 0`` and setup the color, depth, pointcloud, color\_aligned\_depth, depth\_aligned\_color and infrared streams.